 You can easily see this voice in action when you are angry with someone.
 Note how many times the inner voice tells that person off before you even see them.
 Again, this is the foundation we all use to shape the climate where we live and work.

-Insight for Managers
+A new direction…insight for Managers

 The bar is raised for managers.
 They are responsible for productivity (and in today’s world) the well-being of others.
 To be a good manager, we must first manage ourselves well—impartial, unruffled, self-controlled, at work and home.